5g-ucl-idrbt/lxd-lxc-intro/README.md

    * Resource Isolation:
         LXC Container: Shares the same kernel with the host system, leading to better resource utilization and efficiency.
 It isolates processes from the host and other containers.
         Virtual Machine: Runs its own independent kernel, which provides better isolation from the host and other VMs but comes with higher resource overhead.
+When you use the --vm option with LXC, it launches the container as a virtual machine, which means the container will run inside a QEMU-based virtualization environment rather than being a pure lightweight Linux container.
    * Performance:
         LXC Container: Generally faster and more lightweight due to kernel sharing and reduced overhead.
         Virtual Machine: Can be slower and heavier due to the need for a separate kernel and virtualization layer.